Important Questions & Policies

 4. Is there a minimum GPA requirement?

-6. What is the application process?
+6. What is the registration and application process?

 9. Does Bates limit the number of students who may study off-campus?